bosdhill/rustlings/notes/traits.md

 }
 ```

-this is syntantic sugar for _Trait Bounds_ which look like:
+this is syntactic sugar for _Trait Bounds_ which look like:

 ```rust
 pub fn notify<T: Summary>(item: &T) {